recruit-tech/location-state/packages/location-state-core/docs/API.md

 };
 ```

 `Syncer` is an interface for synchronizing with history location.
-You can implement a `Syncer` to customize how to synchronize with the history location.
-The history location is identified by the return value of `key()`.
+You can implement a `Syncer` to customize how to synchronize with the history location. `key()` provides a stable identifier for each history location.

 #### Methods

 - `key()`: Returns the key of the current history location.
 If the key cannot be obtained, it returns `undefined`.
 - `sync(arg)`: Called to synchronize with the history location.
-Call the `listener` function when the history location is changed.
+Call back the `listener` function when the history location is changed.
 - `updateURL(url)`: Update the browser's URL.
 It is used to persist state by URL.

 ### class `NavigationSyncer`